alexjeffburke/fugl/README.md

 ## Architecture

 Internally Fugl is implemented as a [mocha](https://mochajs.org/)-esque test runner.
-As checks are executued events are emitted which are passed into [reporters](https://mochajs.org/#reporters) that generate output information.
-A default reporter is included twhich outputs to the console.
+As checks are executed events are emitted which are passed into [reporters](https://mochajs.org/#reporters) that generate output information.
+A default reporter is included which outputs to the console.

 In the case of the HTML reporter, we use JSDOM as the output document and serialise a report on exit.